 Persons who previously tested positive for COVID-19 but are no longer at risk of infecting others may obtain an exemption allowing them to break quarantine.
-The conditions under which a person qualifies for this exemption shall be set forth by DOH, whose guidance on this type of exemption is subject to change.
+The conditions to qualify for this exemption shall be set forth by DOH, whose guidance is subject to change.
+Persons seeking such an exemption, or another basis for an exemption, should visit: